 Under ideal conditions, it is possible for top level players to duo this raid; however, most of the best counters for this raid haven't seen a ton of utility in other raids.
 If you're lacking the best counters or haven't invested the resources in evolving and powering them up, you may want to aim for four players for this fight.

-- Cloudy/Overcast Weather will boost your Poison type counters
+- Cloudy/Overcast Weather will boost its Fairy and Fighting type moves, as well as your Poison type counters

 - Wind will boost your Flying type counters